This post may contain affiliate links.

 At the swanky Banyan Tree Spa you can buy Jasmine Rice Facial Collection skin products that contain vitamin E, jasmine extracts and rice ferment filtrate, a fermented product that is supposed to moisturize, detoxify and soothe.

-Rice as an Antioxident
+Rice As an Antioxident

 Rice in Thailand may be part of its ancient food culture, but what’s old is new, and rice is gaining more momentum in the health department.

-Scientific studies about rice have shown that brown rice may have anti-diabetic, anti-cholesterol, heart protective and antioxidant properties, and that rice bran, the brown outer layer of the rice kernel, contains more than 100 antioxidant compounds.
+Scientific studies about rice have shown that brown rice may have anti-diabetic, anti-cholesterol, heart protective and antioxidant properties.

-The most powerful antioxidant in rice is gamma oryzanol, a plant sterol that promises to lower cholesterol, reduce menopausal symptoms and is poised to be the new “it” weapon in our anti-aging tool kit.
+This potent plant sterol promises to lower cholesterol, reduce menopausal symptoms and is poised to be the new “it” weapon in our anti-aging tool kit.

-Just keep in mind that to get the most benefits from rice you’re going to have to opt for something other than Thailand’s delicious jasmine white rice.
+Just keep in mind that to get the most benefits from rice you’re going to have to opt for something other than eating Thailand’s delicious jasmine white rice.
 Sigh.
 But it’s also possible to get brown jasmine rice.

 Don’t worry, there are plenty of other colours to choose from: yellow rice, green rice, blue and even purple rice.